On a topology property for the moduli space of Kapustin-Witten equations: Introduction

-These equations were introduced by Kapustin-Witten \cite{KW} at first time.
-The motivation is from the viewpoint of $\mathcal{N}=4$ super Yang-Mills theory in four dimensions to study the geometric Langlands program \cite{GW,Hay,KW} and \cite{W1,W2,W3,W4}.
-One also can see Gagliardo--Uhlenbeck's article\cite{GU}.
+where $F_{A}$ is the curvature two-form of the connection $A$, and superscripts ``-" and ``+" indicate taking the anti-self-dual part or self-dual part respectively.
+These equations were introduced by Kapustin and Witten \cite{KW}.
+The motivation is from the viewpoint of $\mathcal{N}=4$ super Yang$\en$Mills theory in four dimensions to study the geometric Langlands program \cite{GW,Hay,KW} and \cite{W1,W2,W3,W4}.
+One also can see Gagliardo-Uhlenbeck's article\cite{GU}.
+Note that the equation $d_{A}^{\ast}\phi=0$ makes equations (\ref{82}) an elliptic system after gauge fixing equation.
+Note also there are no solutions to Kapustin$\en$Witten equations in the case of $p_{1}(P)$ is positive.

-In mathematics, the analytic properties of solutions of Kapustin-Witten equations were discussed by Taubes \cite{T1,T2,T3} and Tanaka \cite{TY2}.
+In mathematics, the analytic properties of solutions of Kapustin$\en$Witten equations were discussed by Taubes \cite{T1,T2,T3} and Tanaka \cite{TY2}.
 In \cite{T1}, Taubes studied the Uhlenbeck style compactness problem for $SL(2,\C)$ connections, including solutions to the above equations, on four-manifolds, see \cite{T2,T3}.
-In \cite{TY2}, Tanaka observed that equations on a compact K\"{a}hler surface are the same as Hitchin-Simpson's equations \cite{Hitchin,Simpson1988} and proved that the singular set introduced by Taubes for the case of Simpson's equations has a structure of a holomorphic subvariety.
-In \cite{HT}, the author proved that there exist a lower bounded for the $L^{2}$-norm of extra fields under some mild conditions on $X,P,g,G$.
+In \cite{TY2}, Tanaka observed that equations on a compact K\"{a}hler surface are the same as Hitchin$\en$Simpson's equations \cite{Hitchin,Simpson1988} and proved that the singular set introduced by Taubes for the case of Simpson's equations has a structure of a holomorphic subvariety.
+In \cite{HT}, the author proved that there exist a lower bounded for the $L^{2}$-norm of extra fields unless the connection is anti-self-dual under some mild conditions on $X,P,g,G$.

-One always using continuous method to construct the solutions of same PDE.
-For example, Freed-Uhlenbeck \cite{FU} used this way to constructed the ASD connections over some four-manifolds.
-The ASD connections was constructed by Taubes \cite{T4} at first time.
-In this article, if we suppose there is a anti-self-dual connection $A_{\infty}$ on $P$.
-We suppose the pair $(A_{\infty}+a,\phi)$ also satisfies the Kapusitin-Witten equations, i.e.
+One always uses continuous method to construct the solutions of some gauge-theoretic equations.
+For example, Freed-Uhlenbeck and Taubes \cite{FU,T4} used this technical to constructed the ASD connections over a closed four-manifold.
+In this article, we suppose that the pair $(A_{\infty}+a,\phi)$ is a smooth solution of the Kapusitin$\en$Witten equations, where $A_{\infty}$ is an anti-self-dual connection on $P$.
+Then, the pair $(A_{\infty}+a,\phi)$ satisfies the equations: